elywin/Devpost/_posts/2020-12-14-githubActions.markdown

 When you need to make further changes to the site, commit to master and push.
 The workflow will build and deploy your site again.

-> Do not to edit the gh-pages branch directly, as any changes will be lost on the next successful deploy from the Action.
+> **`Do not to edit the gh-pages branch directly, as any changes will be lost on the next successful deploy from the Action`**.